rhasspy/rhasspy-hermes-app/docs/usage.rst

 Connecting to Rhasspy
 *********************

-In its default configuration, Rhasspy's internal MQTT broker listens on port 12183, so this is what you need to connect to.
+In its default configuration, Rhasspy's internal MQTT broker listens on port 12183, so this is what you need to connect to, using command-line or constructor arguments - see previous section for details.

 If you are using docker, you will need to add to add this port to your `docker-compose.yml` file: